readthedocs/blog/knowing-more-about-ourselves.rst

 * build metadata (e.g. number of builds, length of builds)
 * platform information (redirects, webhooks, search queries, pageviews)

-With our new data collections project, we were able to collect a lot of new, interesting data.
+With our new data collection project, we were able to collect a lot of new, interesting data.
 This new data allows us to answer a whole new set of questions, and is mainly related to the build process.